aiven/aiven-docs/docs/products/clickhouse/howto/restore-backup.md

 1. Click **Create fork**.

-Once the new fork service is running, you can change your application's connection settings to point to this new fork service.
-At this point, you can also power off the service you forked from if no longer needed.
+Once the new fork service is running, you can set up your application's connection settings to point to this new fork service.